Selma Cloverleafs (1928–1962): 1937 to 1941: Southeastern League

 (1935) Don Hutson, Green Bay Packers.
 Hutson played for Selma in 1937, while also playing for the NFL Champion Packers.
 It was the final baseball season for Hutson.
 He was inducted into the Pro Football Hall of Fame in 1963.

 The Selma Cloverleafs returned to play minor league in 1937, as the Southeastern League reformed as a Class B level league.
 In the league's return to play, Selma became a minor league affiliate for the first time, becoming an affiliate of the Boston Red Sox & Washington Senators for the season.
 Selma joined the Mobile Shippers (St. Louis Cardinals affiliate), Jackson Senators (New York Yankees), Meridian Scrappers (St. Louis Browns), Montgomery Bombers (Cleveland Indians) and Pensacola Pilots teams in the reformed league.
 The league schedule began on April 15, 1937.

 Pro Football Hall of Fame member Don Hutson played for Selma in 1937 while also playing for the Green Bay Packers and leading the National Football League in receptions that season.
 Green Bay had just won the 1936 NFL championship and Hutson played baseball before joining the Packers for the 1937 season.
 At age 24, Hutson played his second and final season of professional baseball in 1937.
-Hutson had Hutson played for his hometown Pine Bluff Judges in 1936.
+Hutson had played for his hometown Pine Bluff Judges in 1936.
 After the 1937 season, he returned exclusively to football.
 Hutson played ten seasons with the Green Bay Packers and was elected to the Pro Football Hall of Fame in 1963.

 In returning to the eight-team Southeastern League, The Cloverleafs finished in second place, as the league began a four-team playoff system in 1937.
 Selma completed the regular season with 78–57 record in the 1937 Southeastern League.
 Playing the season under manager Babe Ganzel, the Cloverleafs ended the season 5.0 games behind the first place Pensacola Fliers in the final regular season standings.
 Selma qualified for the four-team playoffs with their second-place finish and subsequently lost in first round of the playoffs 3 games to 1 to the eventual champion Mobile Shippers.
 Everette Grossman of Selma led the Southeastern League with a 2.08 ERA.

 Selma did not have an affiliate for the 1938 Southeastern League season, and the Cloverleafs ended play with another second-place finish as the league expanded to become eight-team Class B level league.
 The Anniston Rams and Gadsden Pilots were the two expansion teams added for the 1938 season.
 On August 14, 1938, in the second game of a doubleheader at home, Selma pitcher Ralph Braun threw the Selma franchise's third No-hitter in a win over the Pensacola Pilots.
 Braun was the winning pitcher as Selma won the game 2–0, as Braun recorded 3 walks and 8 strikeouts in the contest.